 - Play-by-play announcer Kenji Fukui hates bell peppers.
 (Which is hilarious considering a yellow bell pepper is the symbol of his boss, Chairman Kaga.)

 - Chairman Kaga hates udon noodles.
-Which was teased about in one udon battle.
+He was teased about it in one udon battle.

 - Rodney McKay of Stargate SG-1 and Stargate Atlantis with citrus fruits.
 Admittedly, it's because he claims to be allergic to them.